Phebi-AI/charting-sample-1/README.md

 }
 ```

-## 6 Uploading your report and chart to your project
+## 6 Importing your report definition and custom chart to a project

 TBD